LilithMary/RISCV-ISA-Sail-Model/README.md

 # RISCV-ISA-Sail-Model
-Experimenting with Sail model of RISC-V ISA specification.
+Experimenting with Sail model of RISC-V ISA specification from [https://github.com/riscv/sail-riscv].